yesodweb/yesodweb.com-content/blog/2014/09/announcing-yesod-1-4.md

 ### Dropped backwards compatibility with older versions of dependencies

 In particular, persistent-1 and wai-2.
-We will talk more about persistent 2. wai-3 uses a CPS style that will require some middleware to have an additional CPS paramter.
+We will talk more about persistent 2. wai-3 uses a CPS style that will require some middleware to have an additional CPS parameter.
 Looking at the wai-extra source code can help with upgrading, but it should just be adding an extra parameter.